- Syllabus and Readings

 The online venue for the class meetings will be the ZOOM videoconferencing service (pitt.zoom.us).

-Instructions for how to access the ZOOM space and the Discord server are below (in part) will be distributed to enrolled students via email and will be available via course pages in TWEN and in CANVAS.
+Instructions for how to access the ZOOM space are below (in part) and will be distributed to enrolled students via email and via a course page in TWEN.

 CLASS ATTENDANCE AND PREPARATION

-The American Bar Association and the University of Pittsburgh School of Law require regular and punctual class attendance (see law.pitt.edu/pp/attendance).
+The American Bar Association and the University of Pittsburgh School of Law require regular and punctual class attendance (policy here).

 Attendance will be taken via the Top Hat app.
 The attendance code for each class session is generated that day by Top Hat (i.e., a new code for each class) and will be posted in that day’s chat session on Zoom.

-Students have plenty to be concerned with during the coronavirus pandemic before wondering about the consequences of possibly missing class.
+Students have plenty to be concerned with during the Spring 2022 semester before wondering about the consequences of possibly missing class.
 I will be flexible in administering the attendance policy.
 If you have concerns about that, please contact me.

-It’s best for all if students ask questions, full stop.
-And it’s best for all if students refer to specific points and ideas from the assigned materials when they do that.
+It’s best for all if you ask questions and if you refer to specific points and ideas from the assigned materials when you do that.

 ABOUT ZOOM ZOOM ZOOM